facebookarchive/origami/_documentation/concepts/KeyboardShortcuts.md

 weight: 1000
 ---

-Origami Provides a variety of keyboard shortcuts for common functions.
+Origami provides a variety of keyboard shortcuts for common functions.

 {% comment %} Once we ship keyboard shortcuts:
 	## Insert Patch
 	{% include shortcut-list.html items=site.data.shortcuts.patches %}
 {% endcomment %}

+## Patches

+These keyboard shortcuts can be used when hovering over the canvas or a port.

+{% include shortcut-list.html items=site.data.shortcuts.patches %}

 ## Viewer